-I had the pleasure of admiring many of these breathtaking bodies of water with my guide Johanna Campbell and her husband, writer Gilbert Summers, who wax poetic about all things Scottish on their website must-see-scotland.com.
+I had the pleasure of admiring many of these breathtaking bodies of water with my guide Johanna Campbell and her husband, writer Gilbert Summers.

 “Today we sometimes see these long sea-lochs as barriers to travel,” Gilbert said.
 “Not so in the hey-day of clan society.
 These straights and sheltered kyles were classic ‘sea-roads’ – used by the oared galleys, the ‘birlinns’ of the clans.
 Often their voyages were recorded in poem and song in Gaelic – a closed book to most of us.”

-“Loch Linnhe is a classic – the south end of the Great Glen of Scotland, a fault line inundated by the sea that points north-east straight towards Scotland Scotland’s highest peak, Ben Nevis,” he continued.
-“Great views of it setting from the Mull ferry, just minutes out of the ferry-port of Oban.”
+“Loch Linnhe is a classic – the south end of the Great Glen of Scotland, a fault line inundated by the sea that points north-east straight towards Scotland’s highest peak, Ben Nevis,” Gilbert said.
+“Great views of it setting off from the Mull ferry, just minutes out of the ferry-port of Oban.”

 “For those on the ‘pilgrimage’ to Iona, Loch Scridain is their companion on the northern or right-hand side,” Gilbert said.
 “There is no other way of reaching Iona, this ‘Cradle of Christianity’ in Scotland.
 But what a companion for the journey on the winding western road.
 Scridain is a sea-loch that starts with the gentle salt-flats, seldom covered by the tide, and the haunt of curlew and other waders.
 Then the loch deepens – keep a watch for sea eagles.”